-Table 9, the bivariate PCA analysis effectively distinguishes countries based on their economic and environmental structural characteristics within a multidimensional space.
+Table 10, the bivariate PCA analysis effectively distinguishes countries based on their economic and environmental structural characteristics within a multidimensional space.
 Performance analysis interprets countries' positions based on aggregated indicators.
 China ranks highest along the economic-energy axis (PC1), indicating strong industrial capability but also high environmental strain and energy intensity.
-Iran similarly demonstrates substantial energy consumption and environmental burden, though its positioning on the environmental axis (PC2) is marginally better than China's.
+Iran similarly demonstrates substantial energy consumption and environmental burden.
+Its higher position on the environmental axis (PC2 = 0.752) compared to China (PC2 = -0.247) indicates even greater ecological stress, making Iran more vulnerable from an environmental standpoint.
+This elevated PC2 score aligns with the country’s high CO₂ emissions, inefficient resource use, and institutional challenges.
 Spain occupies a middle-ground position, reflecting moderate production efficiency but noticeable environmental stress.
 The United States benefits from balanced indicators, with efficient energy use and manageable ecological pressure, signaling a more harmonized industrial structure.
 Germany stands out as the benchmark for sustainable industrial development exhibiting the lowest energy consumption and minimal emission intensity among all countries evaluated.
 The joint analysis reveals that China and Iran experience the highest combined structural pressure (economic + environmental) and rank lowest in sustainability.
 In contrast, Germany and the U.S. are consistently positioned as the most sustainable and resilient industrial systems, while Spain sits in an intermediate zone with room for targeted improvement.